-More specifically, the auto executives of carmakers’ Australian divisions.
-In case you didn’t know, Australia is one of the largest markets for pick-up trucks which are known as ‘ute’ in the country.
+More specifically, it’s the auto executives of carmakers’ Australian divisions.
+In case you didn’t know, Australia is one of the largest markets for pickup trucks which are known as ‘ute’ in the country.

-Alluding to its price tag, VW Australia’s Michael Bartsch apparently said that people who are looking for an ute don’t want to be seen as “suckers”.
+Alluding to its price tag, VW Australia’s Michael Bartsch apparently said that the people who are looking for a ute don’t want to be seen as “suckers”.

 “If I was a buyer I might be surprised (with the quality).
 When a Mercedes-Benz owner opens the door and sees Nissan hinges, the game might be up.”

 Not just VW, BMW’s Hendrik von Kunheim – “When you look now at our German competitor from Stuttgart I think that product (X-Class) is appalling,” von Kunheim told the Australian media at Frankfurt.
 “You would have expected something more serious.”

 “I saw that car (X-Class) in Geneva and was actually disappointed.
 Very disappointed.”
 “They can do better, they build fantastic cars, but this one was a disappointment.”

 Popular YouTuber Shmee150 after having a spin in the Brabus-tuned X-Class, concluded – “It’s not really a full Mercedes, It’s kind of a..
 Nissan Navara with some Mercedes add-ons.”